Gilberto Gil: Personal life

 Gil has been married four times.
 He had two daughters Nara and Marilia, with first wife Belina Aguiar.
 He was then married to famous singer Nana Caymmi, they had no children.
 His third wife was Sandra Gadelha with whom he had three children: Pedro, Preta and Maria.
-Sandra inspired one of his most beloved songs Drao, she was with him during the very hard times of Brazilian dictatorship and they both were exiled.
+Sandra inspired one of his most beloved songs Drão, she was with him during the very hard times of Brazilian dictatorship and they both were exiled.
 His fourth wife is Flora Giordano.
 The couple has three children: Bem, Isabella and Jose.
 His first son Pedro Gil, Egotrip's drummer – died in a car accident in 1990.
 Preta Gil, an actress and singer, is his daughter with Sandra Gadelha.

 Gil's religious beliefs have changed significantly over his lifetime.
 Originally, he was a Christian, but was later influenced by Eastern philosophy and religion, and, later, explored African spirituality.
 He is an agnostic.
 He practices yoga and is a vegetarian.

 Gil has been open about the fact that he has smoked marijuana for much of his life.
 He has said he believes "that drugs should be treated like pharmaceuticals, legalized, although under the same regulations and monitoring as medicines".

+In 2023, Gil revealed that he had also been in relationships with men, stating "We are all bisexual".